dbmdz/solr-ocrpayload-plugin/README.md

 **Indexing**:

-The OCR information is appended after each token as a concatenated list of `<key><val>` pairs, see further down for a detailed description of available keys.
+The OCR information is appended after each token as a concatenated list of `<key>:<val>` pairs, see further down for a detailed description of available keys.

 `POST /solr/mycore/update`